khalid-hussain/shaheen/chap22.md

 deprive him of your shade.
 You will be healthy.
 You will live.
 The nation needs you."
 Rabia was crying terribly.

-Bashir Bin Hassan and Angela entered into the room.
+Bashir bin Hassan and Angela entered into the room.
 Wiping her tears Rabia stood up and said, "Please forgive me."
 Badr closed his eyes after a dejected smile.

 Badr fainted several times until morning.
 Thousands of people from around the